Are you the owner of the business?

 Know what’s being said about you

-Running a manual search on social media or setting up a Google Alert to monitor when your brand is mentioned are simple, effective ways to get a feel of what people are saying about your business.
+Running a manual search on social media or setting up a Google Alert to monitor when your brand is mentioned are simple, effective ways to get a feel for what people are saying about your business.
 Create a spreadsheet to keep track of the number of mentions.
 Record the platforms, websites and the sentiment (positive, negative or neutral).
 See what ads are running at the time and their corresponding comments.
 As you develop your ad approach, you might notice an increase in discussion about your brand, which will help gauge the success of your ads based on your reputation.

 ROI of Native Advertising